ronaldbosma/call-apim-with-managed-identity/demos/demo.md

 The Azure Function uses a custom `HttpMessageHandler` to automatically add OAuth tokens to outgoing requests:

-1. [AzureCredentialsAuthorizationHandler.cs](https://github.com/ronaldbosma/call-apim-with-managed-identity/blob/main/src/functionApp/FunctionApp/AzureCredentialsAuthorizationHandler.cs) - Contains the logic to retrieve access tokens using `DefaultAzureCredential`.
+1. [AzureCredentialsAuthorizationHandler.cs](https://github.com/ronaldbosma/call-apim-with-managed-identity/blob/main/src/functionApp/FunctionApp/AzureCredentialsAuthorizationHandler.cs) - Contains the logic to retrieve access tokens using an injected `TokenCredential`.
 This handler:
+   - Receives a `TokenCredential` instance through constructor dependency injection
-   - Uses `DefaultAzureCredential` to authenticate with the managed identity
+   - Uses the injected credential to authenticate with the managed identity
    - Requests an access token for the configured OAuth target resource, which is the `Application ID URI` of the app registration
    - Adds the token to the Authorization header of outgoing requests